Jihong-Tang/Jihong-Tang/README.md

 ### Hi there 👋

-- I'm currently a postgraduate student interested in the usage of computational methods in biology and medical science, especially the possible computational procedure designed for disease related problems.
+- I'm currently a Ph.D. student at @[WangLab](https://github.com/WangLabHKUST) in HKUST, and I am interested in the usage of computational methods in biology and medical science, especially the possible computational procedure designed for disease related problems.
 - I'm currently a coder familiar with `R` and `Python` and implement them in data analysis procedure
 - I'm currently learning the machine learning and deep learning methods and their usage in biology and medical science area